Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 // we have here the typed payload of the events

-const filteredEvents = typedApi.events.Balances.Transfer.filter(
+const filteredEvents = typedApi.event.Balances.Transfer.filter(

 finalizedTx.events,